AdnanHimself/agent-sandbox/README.md

 This is my public playground for building real AI agents
 using **GPT-4o, n8n and Supabase**.
-I’ll push at least one experiment every week.
+I’ll push at least one experiment every month.

 | Week | Demo           | Status
 |------|----------------|--------